Echinacea

 - ^ Senchina DS, et al. Herbal supplements and athlete immune function--what's proven, disproven, and unproven.
 Exerc Immunol Rev. (2009)

-- ^ a b c d e f g h i j k Ritchie MR, et al. Effects of Echinaforce® treatment on ex vivo-stimulated blood cells.
+- ^ a b c d e f g h i j k Ritchie MR, et al. Effects of Echinaforce® nutritional support on ex vivo-stimulated blood cells.
 Phytomedicine.
 (2011)

 - ^ a b c d e f g h i j k l m n o p q r s Thomsen MO, et al. Seasonal variations in the concentrations of lipophilic compounds and phenolic acids in the roots of Echinacea purpurea and Echinacea pallida.
 J Agric Food Chem.
 (2012)